aryanc403/remind/README.md

 We are using [autopep8](https://github.com/hhatto/autopep8) for formatting the code.

 `pycodestyle .` must generate no errors before accepting the PR.
-Use `autopep8 --in-place --aggressive --aggressive <file name>` for formatting before sending a PR.
+Use `autopep8 --in-place --aggressive <file name>` for formatting before sending a PR.

 ## Credits